rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-24-ac28485d9a226e89-order-in-matter-of-front-running-of-the-orders-of-big-client-certain-family-trus.md

 source: bse
 stocks: []
 tags:
-- front-running
 - enforcement
-- PFUTP
 - family-trusts
 - fraud
+- investigation
+- pfutp
+- settlement
 - unfair-trade-practices
-- settlement
 title: Order in matter of front running of the orders of Big Client (certain family trusts) by certain entities
 ---